elfry2/kami/README.md

 The perfect text editor–not.
 It's a script to install the [Neovim](https://neovim.io/) configuration I use mainly for web development.

 ## Features
-1. As minimal as affordable
+1. As minimal and as stable as affordable
 2. The stable branch of [nvim-mini/mini.deps](https://github.com/nvim-mini/mini.deps) as the plugin manager for a minimal and no-headache experience
 3. Modular and auto-loaded scripting; just drop the files in the `scripts` folder
 4. All of the scripts in [nvim/lua/scripts](nvim/lua/scripts)